 req language#

-req is a requirements-as-code language: specifications can be written in plain natural language or formal mathematical expressions — and both are valid in the same file.
-This is progressive formalization: start with English, formalize only what benefits from machine checking.
+req is a requirements-as-code language: specifications can be written in plain natural language and formal mathematical expressions.
+This is progressive formalization: start with English, formalize only where it is beneficial.

 Start with the Getting Started guide.